Strategic goals objectives: How to set + 65 examples

 Strategic goals vs. big hairy audacious goals (BHAGs)

-Big Hairy Audacious Goals (BHAGs) are long-term goals that typically take between 10 and 25 years to complete.
-These are industry-defining goals, like Microsoft’s famous goal to put "a computer on every desk and in every home."
+Big Hairy Audacious Goals (BHAGs) are long-term objectives that typically take 10 to 25 years to achieve.
+These are industry-defining goals, like Microsoft's famous goal to put "a computer on every desk and in every home."

-Not every organization has—or needs—BHAGs.
+Not every organization has, or needs, BHAGs.
 Depending on your business strategy, a vision statement might be enough.
-Whether or not you set BHAGs, strategic goals are shorter-term goals that help you accomplish these bigger, ambitious goals.
+Strategic goals are shorter-term goals that help you achieve your bigger, more ambitious goals.

 Read: How to set Big Hairy Audacious Goals (BHAGs) to do the impossible